 or Pilots Operating Handbook there is a list of airspeeds

-at which the stall can be expected to occur.
+at which the stall can be expected to occur in level flight, and

 In normal circumstances these speeds equate to the maximum angle